-\paragraph{Fully-dynamic framework.} To get a fully dynamic correlation clustering algorithm, assume that we have a static algorithm that takes as input an arbitrary cluster representation $(\mathcal{C}, D)$ and outputs a $c$-approximate cluster representation $(\mathcal{C}', D')$ in $O(t|D|)$ time for some parameter $t$.
-Since $D$ may be much smaller than the edge set $E$, we can think of using $(\mathcal{C}, D)$ as a warm start for a correlation clustering.
+\paragraph*{Fully-dynamic framework} To get a fully dynamic correlation clustering algorithm, assume that we have a static algorithm that takes as input an arbitrary cluster representation $(\mathcal{C}, D)$ and outputs a $c$-approximate cluster representation $(\mathcal{C}', D')$ in $O(t|D|)$ time for some parameter $t$.
+Since $D$ may be much smaller than the edge set $E$, we can think of using $(\mathcal{C}, D)$ as a warm start.
 We also note that $|D|$ might be much smaller than the clustering $\mathcal{C}$, which is of size $\Theta(n)$.
-Therefore, the static algorithm can only produce an output clustering $\mathcal{C'}$ that is a limited modification of the input clustering $\mathcal C$.
+Therefore, the static algorithm can only produce a clustering $\mathcal{C'}$ with limited modification of the input clustering $\mathcal C$.

 Now, in correlation clustering, each edge update will only change the cost of a given clustering by $1$.
 Thus, if at some point, we have a good clustering $\mathcal{C}$ with violation $D$, then the same clustering will remain good for $O(\eps|D|)$ edge updates.
 More precisely, we will show that if $\mathcal{C}$ was a $c$-approximation, then $\mathcal{C}$ will remain a $(1+\eps)c$-approximation after $\mu|D|$ edge updates, where $\mu \le \frac{\eps}{2(1+\eps)c}$.
-It thus suffices to construct a new $c$-approximate clustering after $\mu|D|$ edge updates.
+Therefore, it suffices to reconstruct a new $c$-approximate clustering after $\mu|D|$ edge updates.

-In the period between reclusterings, we will just store the sequence $U$ of $\mu|D|$ edge updates (so the violation is not updated explicitly as that would involve hashing).
+In the period between reconstructions, we will just store the sequence $U$ of $\mu|D|$ edge updates (so the violation is not updated explicitly as that would involve hashing).
 For a fixed clustering $\mathcal C$, we will show how to update our violation $D$ according to the edge updates in $U$ deterministically in $O(|D|+|U|)=O(|D|)$ time.

-Next we apply our assumed static algorithm to our updated cluster representation $(\mathcal{C}, D)$ so as to construct a new $c$-approximate cluster representation $(\mathcal{C}', D')$ in $O(t|D|)$ time.
+Next, we apply the assumed static algorithm to our updated cluster representation $(\mathcal{C}, D)$ to reconstruct a new $c$-approximate cluster representation $(\mathcal{C}', D')$ in $O(t|D|)$ time.
 The new clustering $\mathcal{C}'$ will again remain good for the next $\mu|D'|$ edge updates.

 The result is a $(1+\eps)c$-approximate fully-dynamic algorithm with $O(t/\mu)$ amortized update time.
 With standard background rebuilding, we can de-amortize and get $O(t/\mu)$ worst-case update time.
 Summing up, we will show \begin{theorem} Suppose we have a static correlation clustering algorithm that given any cluster representation $(\mathcal{C},D)$, produces a $c$-approximate cluster representation $(\mathcal{C'},D')$ in $O(t|D|)$ time.
 Then we have a fully-dynamic algorithm that maintains a $(1+\eps)c$-approximate correlation clustering in worst-case $O(t/\mu)$ update time per edge, where $\mu \le \frac{\eps}{2(1+\eps)c}$. \end{theorem}